-WorkSafe will not accept braces skewed more than five degrees on either side of the plane perpendicular to the plane of the panel.
+WorkSafe will typically not accept braces skewed more than five degrees on either side of the plane perpendicular to the plane of the panel.

 - be verified by the erection design engineer